Why We’re Unhappy: Bertrand Russell’s 8 Timeless Lessons

 In 1930, Russell wrote that “we are less bored than our ancestors were, but we are more afraid of boredom”.
 This remains very relevant today, particularly in relation to the impact of social media and FOMO (Fear of Missing Out) on modern-day unhappiness.
 By shining a light on what everyone else is doing in near-real time, we are permanently aware of what we could be doing, and find it difficult to enjoy the present moment.

-Unfortunately, a life that is too full of excitement is an exhausting life, were we need continually stronger stimuli to provide the thrill that has been thought to be an essential part of life.
+Unfortunately, a life that is too full of excitement can be an exhausting life, where we need continually stronger stimuli to provide the thrill that has been thought to be an essential part of life.
 Russell argues that a certain amount of boredom is essential to a happy life, and that a quiet life is indeed a characteristic of great men of the past (e.g., Socrates, Kant, Darwin, or Marx).
-Their pleasures were certainly not what would seem exciting to an outside observer.
-Russell suggests that “a generation that cannot endure boredom will be a generation of little men”, since they are not capable of focusing on long-term endeavors.
-A happy life must be to a great extent a quiet life–only in this environment can we find true joy.

 4. The Role of Chronic Nervous Fatigue and Its Impact on Mental Health and Happiness

-Different forms of physical fatigue can, if not too extreme, actually become a source for happiness.
-Our sleep and appetite will improve, and this form of fatigue may provide zest to other pleasures.
-In contrast, the kind of fatigue that works against our pursuit of happiness is that of nervous fatigue.
-It is something that is very difficult to escape from, particularly in urban environments, where everyone is constantly exposed to noise and the presence of strangers.
+It’s something that is very difficult to escape from, particularly today in urban environments, where everyone is constantly exposed to noise and the presence of strangers.
 In addition, people carry around all kinds of fears and worries that are constantly weighing on them and that limit their personal growth and their ability to experience happiness.

 5. The Destructive Emotion of Envy Towards Others and How It Impacts Happiness

-Russell thinks envy, together with worry, is one of the most important contributors to human unhappiness, and one of the most deep-rooted human passions.
-Envy is a curse because instead of deriving contentment for what we have or what we have already achieved, we constantly look over our shoulders and derive pain from what others have.
-Those wishing to increase their happiness must, first of all, acknowledge the existence within themselves of this feeling.
+If you want to feel happier and less stuck in envy, the first step is acknowledging the emotion and tracing where it comes from.
 Sitting down and analyzing the causes of one’s own envy may take us a long step towards curing ourselves from this feeling.
-Thankfully, there is a compensating passion to envy we can cultivate–admiration.
+Thankfully, there is a compensating passion to envy we can cultivate—admiration.
 To increase our happiness we must cultivate the admiration of others, not only of their characters but also of their successes.

 Russell warns that it is impossible to escape envy by means of success alone and reminds us that those who desired glory envied Napoleon.
 But Napoleon envied Caesar, Caesar envied Alexander, and Alexander envied… Hercules, who never existed.
 We should convince ourselves that this is not a game we can win if we are trying to lead a good life.